Softorage/Softorage/content/software/_index.md

 ---
 title: "Search"
-description: "Search the open software directory"
+description: "Search for a software, or just keep surfing through the open software directory"
+tagline: "Search the open software directory"
 # permalink: /search/
 ---